Tetraphobia: SaskTel

 When area code 306 was nearing exhaustion in 2011, the Canadian Radio-television and Telecommunications Commission originally proposed that the new area code be 474.
 However, representatives from SaskTel requested that the new area code be 639 instead, to avoid the negative connotations of 4 in Asian cultures.
 639 was subsequently approved as the new area code.

 OnePlus

 The Chinese smartphone manufacturer OnePlus chose to name its smartphone model after the 3 and 3T the 5, avoiding the number 4.

 Research

-The British Medical Journal reported in a study that looked at mortality statistics in the United States over a 25-year period.
-They found that on the fourth day of the month, Asian people were thirteen percent more likely to die of heart failure.
+A 2001 article by authors Phillips et al published in the British Medical Journal reported a study that looked at mortality statistics in the United States over a 25-year period.
+The authors reported findings that on the fourth day of the month, Asian people were thirteen percent more likely to die of heart failure.
 In California, Asians were twenty-seven percent more likely to die of a heart attack on that day.
-The purpose of the study was to see if psychological stress caused by belief in this superstition could indeed trigger deadly heart attacks and other fatal incidents.
+The hypothesis purportedly tested in the study was that psychological stress caused by belief in this superstition could indeed trigger deadly heart attacks and other fatal incidents.

+Subsequent efforts by other researchers have failed to replicate the findings reported by Phillips and collaborators.
+One such effort was by researchers who replicated the 2001 study's methods in a Hong Kong Chinese population which did not show evidence consistent with increased cardiac mortality on the 4th, 14th, or 24th days of the month.
+Another such effort was by Gary Smith, an economist with expertise in debunking improper use of data in statistical analyses.
+A 2002 article by Smith was published in the same scientific journal as the 2001 article, and details Smith's replication of Phillips's study using the same dataset but more scientifically appropriate statistical comparisons.
+Smith's reanalysis of the data did not find evidence to support the conclusions drawn in the 2001 study.
+Furthermore, Smith's review of other scientific publications by Phillips identified inconsistencies in the 2001 study's methodology compared to the author's other published work, where the 2001 study was reported to include only a subset of cardiac deaths compared to work by Phillips on similar populations with similar definitions of cardiac mortality groups.